 Remind the people to be subject to rulers and authorities, to be obedient, to be ready to do whatever is good, to slander no one, to be peaceable and considerate, and always to be gentle toward everyone- Titus 3:1-2 NIV

-Bad leadership is not a new thing.
+Bad leadership is not a twenty-first century invention.

 A broken world breeds autocratic, egocentric, prideful leaders in every sphere of life.
 God’s people have seldom been exempted from the curse of awful leadership.